mkt-kuno/yade_dev_trunk_nogui/doc/sphinx/prog.rst

 .. ipython::
 	:okexcept:

-	Yade [1]: r = yade.FlowEngine() # this is only a test of enum, not of FlowEngine
+	Yade [1]: r = yade.NewtonIntegrator() # this is only a test of enum, not of NewtonIntegrator

-	Yade [1]: r.useSolver
+	Yade [1]: r.rotAlgorithm # check current rotation algorithm (also available in the GUI Inspector of Engines)

-	Yade [1]: r.useSolver = 'GaussSeidel'
+	Yade [1]: r.rotAlgorithm = 'Omelyan1998'

 	Yade [1]: try:
-	   ...:     r.useSolver = 20    # assigning incorrect value has no effect
+	   ...:     r.rotAlgorithm = 20    # assigning incorrect value throws an exception
 	   ...: except:
-	   ...:     print("Error, value is still equal to:",r.useSolver)
+	   ...:     print("Error, value is still equal to:",r.rotAlgorithm)
 	   ...:

-	Yade [1]: r.useSolver
+	Yade [1]: r.rotAlgorithm

 Alternatively the dropdown menu in GUI can be used for the same effect.